AWegnerGitHub/awegnergithub.github.io-content/2018_10_31_docker_swarm_beginning_advanced.md

 ## Final Thoughts

 This is a course that is several years old.
 It is not well put together, with multiple lectures being duplicated.
 Sound issues plague the presentation throughout the hour.
 These are all similar complaints to the [previous course][2].
 This course also includes a demonstration, that is really just looking at the output of an attached text file.
-For a demonstration, I was expecting to be able to follow along, as as this is "Beginner + Advanced", I was expecting some kind of instructions on how to set up my environment.
+For a demonstration, I was expecting to be able to follow along, as this is "Beginner + Advanced", I was expecting some kind of instructions on how to set up my environment.
 There is none.

 I don't recommend this course (or the [previous one][2]) because of how little "useful" content is fit into these two hours.